anthonyheitzeberg/gobalance/README.md

-# gobalancerr - Simple Load Balancer in Go 🐹⚖️
+# GoBalancer - Simple Load Balancer in Go 🐹⚖️

-**gobalancerr** is a simple and minimal load balancer written in Go.
+**GoBalancer** is a simple and minimal load balancer written in Go.
 It implements the **round-robin** load balancing algorithm to distribute traffic across multiple backend servers.
 This is a learning project to understand the basics of load balancing, concurrency, and HTTP request forwarding in Go.

 ## Features
 - **Round-robin load balancing**: Requests are distributed evenly across backend servers in a circular fashion.